Lescol in Severe Atherosclerosis Trial - LISA

 Riegger G, Abletshauser C, Ludwig M, et al. The effect of fluvastatin on cardiac events in patients with symptomatic coronary artery disease during one year of treatment.
 Atherosclerosis 1999;144:263-70.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Chronic Angina
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Chronic Angina

 Keywords: Myocardial Infarction, Coronary Artery Disease, Atherosclerosis, Lovastatin, Angina, Stable, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Fatty Acids, Monounsaturated, Electrocardiography, Hypercholesterolemia, Lipoproteins, LDL, Indoles, Triglycerides